wilsonnwafor/napsdinner/replit.md

 A complete event management web platform for the National Association of Physics Students (NAPS) Dinner Night.
 The platform features a modern, mobile-first UI with deep blue and gold luxury styling, handling ticket sales, payment processing, voting systems, artist management, and admin dashboard functionality.
 Built as a full-stack TypeScript application with React frontend and Express backend.

+**Status: Fully Deployed and Operational** ✅
+- Application successfully running on port 5000
+- Database initialized with ticket code pool (501-1000)
+- Paystack payment integration configured and operational
+- All major features tested and working

 ## User Preferences

 Preferred communication style: Simple, everyday language.